 A repositioning cruise is an exciting journey full of relaxing days at sea and stops in exotic destinations along the way.
 These one-way itineraries start in one major cruise destination and end in another.

-Typically, these one-way itineraries take place during changing cruise seasons, when ships have to reposition themselves to locations where there’s warmer weather.
-Repositioning cruises are also called transpacific or transatlantic cruises, and are often more affordable than other cruises that last the same amount of time.
+Typically, these one-way itineraries take place during changing cruise seasons when ships reposition to locations where there’s warmer weather.

 How do repositioning cruises work?